lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 An additional `error.html` must be added as a customized error page, or specific error pages for specific HTTP error codes (i.e., `404.html` and `500.html`).

-## 3.5 Internationalizing Your Application
+## 3.5 Internationalizing an Application

 **Problem**